bemasher/rtlamr/README.md

 	sudo apt-get install libfftw3-dev
 	go get github.com/bemasher/rtlamr

 This will produce the binary `$GOPATH/bin/rtlamr`.
-For convenience it's common to add $GOPATH/bin to PATH.
+For convenience it's common to add `$GOPATH/bin` to the path.

 ### Usage
 Available command-line flags are as follows: